TheMrityunjayPathak/RetailStoreSalesDashboard/README.md

 Hello Everyone,

-I made this Retail Store Sales Report in PowerBI with sample Data of a Store which I collected from Kaggle.
+I made this Retail Store Sales Report in Power BI with sample Data of a Store which I collected from Kaggle.

 ## Problem Statement